-Some database providers include: Ebsco, Proquest, Elsevier, Emerald to name a few.
+Some database providers include: EBSCO ProQuest, Emerald Insight to name a few.

 Which database provider gives access to the resource you need to search having identified your need?

-Remember different platforms/database providers will afford access any combination of the resources identified in step 2 (of course paid for/subscribed to, by your university library)
+Remember different platforms/database providers will allow access to any combination of the resources identified in step 2 (of course paid for/subscribed to, by your university library)